La Scala: 2005 onward

 Carlo Fontana, the general manager of La Scala since 1990, was dismissed in February 2005 by the board of governors over differences with the music director, Riccardo Muti.
 The resulting staff backlash caused serious disruptions and staff strikes.
 In a statement, the theatre's board said it was "urgent to unify the theatre's management".
 On 16 March 2005, the La Scala orchestra and other staff overwhelmingly approved a no-confidence motion against Muti.
 They demanded the resignation of Fontana's replacement, Mauro Meli.
 Muti had already been forced to cancel a concert a few days earlier because of the disagreements.
 Italy's culture minister, Giuliano Urbani, supported the conductor but called for urgent action by management to safeguard the smooth operation and prestige of La Scala.
 On 2 April 2005, Muti resigned from La Scala, citing "hostility" from staff members.

 In May 2005, Stéphane Lissner, formerly head of the Aix-en-Provence Festival, was appointed General Manager and artistic director of La Scala, becoming the first non-Italian in its history to hold the office.
 On 15 May 2006, Daniel Barenboim was named Maestro Scaligero, or de facto principal guest conductor of the company.
 In October 2011, Barenboim was appointed the next music director of La Scala, effective December 2011, with an initial contract of 5 years.
 In December 2013, management named Riccardo Chailly the next music director of La Scala, effective 1 January 2015.

 Stéphane Lissner left La Scala for the Paris Opera.
 His successor Alexander Pereira, formerly director of the Salzburg Festival, began his tenure on 1 October 2014.
-In June 2019 it was announced that Pereira will leave in 2020 and will be replaced by Dominique Meyer.
+In June 2019 it was announced that Pereira would leave in 2020 and would be replaced by Dominique Meyer.
 La Scala was originally selected to host the opening ceremony of the 134th IOC Session in 2019, but the event was moved to Lausanne, Switzerland after Milan submitted a joint bid with Cortina d'Ampezzo for the 2026 Winter Olympics.